top of page

 Delivery Status codes

-The following table contains the possible delivery status codes and their explanation
+The following table contains the possible delivery status codes (DeliveryReceiptStatusID in our JSON response) and their explanation

 Delivery Status Error Codes

-The following table contains a description of the error codes that we pass to you in the code field when a message fails.
+The following table contains a description of the error codes that we pass to you in the "code" field of the JSON response when a message fails.

-These codes come directly from the carriers and we pass them through to you without altering them.
+These codes come directly from the carriers in your country and we pass them through to you without altering them.

 Permanent errors are when there is no point trying to send again as the number is dead, not provisioned, cancelled etc.